Study with us

 Cambridge University uses a system of common format written assessments, specifically tailored to each subject.
 These give us valuable additional evidence of your academic ability, knowledge base, and potential to succeed at Cambridge.
 For more information about written assessments in this subject, click on:

-We will ask you to send us two or three teacher-marked essays from your A Level (or equivalent) courses, preferably completed during Year 13 but otherwise during Year 12:
+We will ask you to send us two or three teacher-marked essays from your A Level courses, preferably completed during Year 13 but otherwise during Year 12:

 We wish to see only teacher-marked essays that you have produced in the normal course of your studies, sent to us exactly as your teacher returned them to you; that is, we don’t want you to rewrite, copy out, type up or word-process essays especially for us.